binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/README.md

 ## Fascicle 0
 Physical, People

 The contents of fascicle 0 is now considered complete.
-The actual fascicle can be found [here](https://leanpub.com/holistic-infosec-for-web-developers).
-Enjoy!
+The actual fascicle can be found [here](https://leanpub.com/holistic-infosec-for-web-developers), Hard copy can be found on [Amazon](https://www.amazon.com/Holistic-InfoSec-Web-Developers-Physical/dp/1537444190/)

 [![](manuscript/images/title_page.png)](https://leanpub.com/holistic-infosec-for-web-developers)